homebound-team/truss/README.markdown

 For static themes, Truss's `index.ts`/`palette.ts` are specifically setup to allow defining your application's fonts, colors, etc. (see the "Configuration" section).

-For dynamic themes, Truss doesn't have any explicitly setup to support them, but you could use CSS variables, i.e.:
+For dynamic themes, Truss doesn't have any features dedicated explicitly to supporting them, but you can easily use CSS variables in your rules, i.e.:

 ```typescript
 const palette = {